 - Height 5' 11", Weight 165-190 lb.

-Profar helped Willemstad win the 2004 Little League World Series with a 2-run homer in the finale against Thousand Oaks, CA. It was the first ever titale from a team from the Netherlands Antilles, and the team also featured another future major leaguer in Jonathan Schoop.
+Profar helped Willemstad win the 2004 Little League World Series with a two-run homer in the finale against Thousand Oaks, CA. It was the first ever titale from a team from the Netherlands Antilles, and the team also featured another future major leaguer in Jonathan Schoop.
 The next year he led the team back to the title game.
 At age 16, he drew considerable interest on the free agent market with his 93 mph fastball, but only the Texas Rangers were willing to let him be an everyday player.
 He was signed by Director of International Operations Mike Daly, and scouts Chu Halabi and Jose Felomina in 2009.
 He made his pro debut with the 2010 Spokane Indians, hitting .294/.294/.588 in his first four games and finishing the year at .250/.323/.373 in 63 games.
 In 2011, he moved up to the Hickory Crawdads of the South Atlantic League and had a great season, being named the league's Most Valuable Player.
 He hit .286/.390/.493 as the everyday shortstop, scoring 86 runs, hitting 37 doubles and 12 homers, and driving in 65 runs while stealing 23 bases.
 He was selected to play in the 2011 Futures Game.